ArkadSt/food-delivery/README.md

 which would calculate the courier delivery fee for cyclists in Tallinn in current weather conditions.

-The database is being updated every 15 minutes by default, but you can also set your own schedule by updating the cron expression in Spring's application.properties.
+The database is being updated every 15 minutes by default, but you can also set your own schedule by updating the cron expression in Spring's application.properties (food-delivery/src/main/resources/application.properties).